Fiona Goldman, BACP Registered Counsellor

 History of imprisonment and "offending" behaviour/crime

 Like many counsellors, I wish I could earn without having to charge fees from my clients.
-Unfortunately, something about the way we value ourselves and our health does not leave a lot left for counselling, so while I do charge a fee, I try to keep this to a minimum, and I offer low rates for those who need help but are not paid well themselves.
+Unfortunately, something about the way we value ourselves and our health does not leave a lot left for counselling, so while I do charge a fee, I try to keep this to a minimum, and I offer low rates for those who are unwaged.
 We can discuss this at your first appointment if it is relevant to your situation.

 Initial session: Up to 50 minutes @ Free